-Rather than cybernetics, gene editing may be the best answer to curing certain biological ailments.
+Rather than cybernetics, gene replacement may be the best answer to curing certain biological ailments.

 Nine-year-old Creed Pettit was born with a form of congenital blindness.
 Luxturna could be the treatment that helps him see again.

 Spark Therapeutics’ Luxturna (voretigene neparvovec) is used as a treatment for Leber’s congenital amaurosis.
 The disease is also referred to as biallelic RPE65-mediated inherited retinal disease.

 Luxturna gene therapy is lauded as the first treatment for this mutation.